Getty Images. Art: Jillian Sellers.

 Apple Card—Ideal for older teens (it's for ages 18+), this card is built right into your teen's iPhone, so there's no chance of them losing it.
 Well, unless they lose their phone, but that's a whole other story.
 Apple Card's design is intuitive, customer service can be reached via iMessage, and it even has the capability to send out weekly and monthly spending reports, so your teen can see how their spending stacks up.

 Journey Student Rewards from Capital One—This $0 annual fee card, created just for students, is a great first card option.
-It’s meant for those with no or little credit history to start building a positive credit history.
-Users are covered by a $0 fraud liability (meaning that if their card is stolen, they won’t be on the hook for fraudulent charges), they can set up automatic monthly payments, and can even qualify for a higher line of credit, but only after they make their first 5 payments on time.
+It's meant for those with no or little credit history to start building a positive credit history.
+Users are covered by a $0 fraud liability (meaning that if their card is stolen, they won't be on the hook for fraudulent charges).
+They can also set up automatic monthly payments, and they can even qualify for a higher line of credit after six months of responsible use.

 Discover it Secured Credit Card—This card is one of the best cards out there for building credit.
-Here’s why: since it’s a secured credit card, you’ll be required to put up a security deposit for your teen to start using the card.
-There’s also a lower credit limit, no fees, and—bonus—the option to earn cash back, a rarity for a secured card.
+Here's why: Since it's a secured credit card, you'll be required to put up a security deposit for your teen to start using the card.
+You choose the deposit amount up to the card's approved credit limit.
+Also importantly, unlike most secured cards, this one will build credit history with the three major credit bureaus.
+Additional highlights include no fees, and—bonus—the option to earn cash back, another rarity for a secured card.

 Regardless of the credit card you opt for, it's wise to keep a close eye on your teen's spending—including keeping tabs on their monthly card statements.
 You also may want to take it a step further.